grtcdr/acfc/README.md

 ## Usage

 acfc accepts only one argument, i.e. a path to a YAML file.
 It'll then chuck out its INI equivalent to the terminal.
+It can also read from stdin.

 ```
 python -m acfc input.yml